 Aside from the security of increasing demand and being able to choose the kind of work you’ll love to do, there are so many other benefits of being a Virtual Assistant.
 Time freedom and flexibility are at the top of the list, as is unlimited earning potential.
 But before you can achieve work-from-home nirvana, you have to find those great-fit Virtual Assistant jobs!

 So where does an aspiring (or seasoned) VA look for remote assistant jobs?
-In The #FullyBookedVA System we teach folks how to find qualified Virtual Assistant leads in a variety of places – including online job listing sites.
+In our VA training program, The #FullyBookedVA System we teach folks how to find qualified Virtual Assistant leads in a variety of places – including online job listing sites.
 In this post, we’ll take a closer look at some of the best places to look online for part-time Virtual Assistant jobs and Virtual Assistant jobs for beginners in 2021.

 3 Things You Need to Find Awesome Virtual Assistant Jobs